babelouest/hoel/README.md

 #### Where clause construction

-A `where` clause is a json object containing a series of clauses.
+A `where` clause is a JSON object containing a series of clauses.
 A clause can have 2 different forms:

 - `col_name: value`
 - `col_name: {operator: "operator_value", value: value}`